 Professionals working in early childhood services have been voicing for a long time that having more Roma colleagues would support Roma children’s inclusion.
 The reason is that for children it is easier to relate to people that have the same cultural background.

 Where this has happened, professionals report very positive experiences.
 For example, in a primary school in the town of Nyírbátor, where they have an intercultural mediator, more and more Roma parents have started to attend parents’ meetings.

 In Hungary, REYN provides free training to its members.
 The network is made mostly of professionals who work with young children in education and care.

 It’s a “win win”

-Five Romani women have acquired the qualification of Assistant Caregiver in the past six months.
+Five Roma women have acquired the qualification of Assistant Caregiver in the past six months.
 They have demonstrated strong dedication and resilience: along with their full-time job, they have attended weekend training sessions, they have performed 80-hour of kindergarten practice and have passed their exams with very good results.
 The program has been provided by Partners Hungary Foundation, REYN host in the country.
 Since October 2018, Partners Hungary has also provided the participants with mentoring in completing the exams and finding a job.
 Stay tuned to learn more …

 By Flóra Bacsó, Partners Hungary Foundation.

 “I believe that the challenges we face are opportunities to grow, given that we have a working method to deal with these challenges.
 Originally a teacher, I am now a mediator, restorative facilitator, trainer and project manager at Partners Hungary.
 I am fascinated by the synergy of the methods I can use to overcome difficult situations in human relationships, all of which aim towards enhancing cooperation and maximizing positive human interaction.
-As a mentor of five wonderful Romani women in REYN, I learned to appreciate the smallest successes and I am honoured to walk along these wonderful people.”
+As a mentor of five wonderful Roma women in REYN, I learned to appreciate the smallest successes and I am honoured to walk along these wonderful people.”